 The Clinical Division of IPPA is delighted to offer an online peer consultation platform.
 Consistent with American Psychological Association (APA)’s ethical code, this platform aims to provide practitioners a shared context that fosters a healthy and respectful dialogue and discourse.
 Through online discussions, the platform also aims to develop a nuanced, inclusive and evidence-based understanding of the application of positive psychology principles to enrich professional practice.

 Applying positive psychology to clinical practice is a relatively new approach, so it can feel isolating to do this work without the support of colleagues.
-Therefore, IPPA’s Positive Clinical Psychology Division proposes a pilot of an online positive psychology clinical peer consultation group.
+Therefore, IPPA’s Positive Clinical Psychology Division offers an online positive psychology clinical peer consultation group.

-The purpose of the group is to provide practitioners with a platform to explore how they use positive psychology with their clients.
+The purpose of the group is to provide practitioners who are currently seeing clients/patients with a platform to explore how they use positive psychology with their clients/patients.
 It is intended to be a safe space for collaboration and innovation.
-Depending on members’ interest, we may come up with common goals and later decide to collaborate on research or create clinical positive psychology educational videos.

 This group will connect IPPA members in meaningful learning and development of new knowledge for the field.